 1. Temperature Screening

-All personnel, athletes, and attendees will have their temperature taken.
+All personnel, athletes, and attendees may be subject to having their temperature taken.
 If such a person has a temperature at or greater than 100.4 degrees Fahrenheit (38 degrees celsius), the person will not be permitted to enter the venue or remain on-premises.

 All personnel, athletes, and attendees will be asked a series of questions prior to entry into the venue, including whether the person has recently traveled internationally or domestically to any areas with sustained or ongoing transmission of COVID -19, whether the person has had known, prolonged contact with a confirmed carrier of COVID -19 or a person who has been ill due to COVID -19; and whether the person lives in the same home or quarters with another person who is suspected, or confirmed, to have contracted COVID -19.
 Additionally, all personnel, athletes, and attendees will be asked a series of health questions prior to entry to the venue, including whether the person has, in the prior two weeks, experienced any fevers, coughing, sneezing, headache, body aches, fatigue, shortness of breath, unexplained nausea, vomiting and/or diarrhea; whether the person has